openmobilityfoundation/mobility-data-specification/geography/README.md

 The main intended clients of this API are the Policy, Policy Author, and Jurisdiction services.
 A Policy object may require a geofence to function properly.
 A Jurisdiction is by definition a collection of Geography objects.

 Geographical data will be stored as GeoJSON and read from either `geographies.json` or the `/geographies` endpoint, referenced by UUID.
 A Geography is mutable up until the point it is published, at which point, it becomes immutable.
+Since the Geography service is intended to serve only read-only endpoints, publishing must be done through a call to the Geography Author service or some other means on the backend.

 A Geography may also have an associated GeographyMetadata.
 To link a Geography to a GeographyMetadata, both objects must have the same UUID.
 Metadata may be read and written through the companion GeographyAuthor service.